hugohir/AirlineTweets_SentimentAnalysis/README.md

 ## Objectives

 To conduct a sentiment analysis about the problems of the major US airlines.
-Provide insights about which techniques yields better performance to provide valuable insights.
+Provide insights about which techniques yield better performance to provide valuable insights.